eclipse/paho.mqtt.python/README.rst

 ``level`` variable gives the severity of the message and will be one of ``MQTT_LOG_INFO``, ``MQTT_LOG_NOTICE``, ``MQTT_LOG_WARNING``, ``MQTT_LOG_ERR``, and ``MQTT_LOG_DEBUG``.
 The message itself is in ``buf``.

+This may be used at the same time as the standard Python logging, which can be enabled via the ``enable_logger`` method.

 External event loop support
 ```````````````````````````